top of page

 • If an alarm goes off at night, will anyone make a decision? 🔔

-✂️ True customization means removing things
+✂️ True customization means removing things.

-• Removing features that require high manpower
+• Eliminating features that require excessive manpower.

-• Removing systems that need constant monitoring
+• Discarding systems that need constant monitoring.

 Comments